HEATING, COOLING AND BEYOND

 A Trane air conditioner - when installed with a Trane variable speed furnace - actually becomes more efficient because of that variable speed blower.

 Hot water tanks generally fail when corrosion attacks the exposed steel in the tanks.
 No tanks are perfectly glass lined.
 There are imperfections in the lining of the tank and when these imperfections begin to corrode and weaken is when your tank will fail.
 Of course this usually happens at the most inappropriate time - a holiday or when you're away on vacation.
 Tanks life expectancy is in the neighborhood of ten to twelve years.
-As of July 1, 2003 all conventional gas tanks must include the flammable vapor resistant safety feature, which has added to its cost.
-Also, as of January, 2004, tanks are better insulated.
-Hetter Heating & Cooling recommends Bradford White, but also installs Rheem, Ruud and AO Smith.
+In May, 2015 the price of hot water tanks increased significantly because of Department of Energy mandates that included – among other things – additional tank insulation & incorporating electronic ignition.
+To accommodate the manufacturing of compliant products, Bradford White went through its largest plant expansion in company history.
+Hetter Heating & Cooling recommends & installs Bradford White (in select locations).

 SEER stands for Seasonal Energy Efficiency Ratio and it measures (like gas mileage on a car) the electrical cost that individual units will incur from normal operation.
 Ten year old A/Cs have to at least be a 10 SEER or higher.
 The higher the SEER, the more efficient the unit.
-Effective January, 2006, the US Department of Energy has mandated the minimum SEER be raised to 13 for heat pumps and air conditioners.
-Trane offers up to a 19 SEER.
+Effective January, 2006, the US Department of Energy mandated the minimum SEER for air conditioners in this region be 13.
+Effective, January, 2015, the US Department of Energy mandated the national minimum SEER for heat pumps be 14.

 The best air cleaning system on the market today is no longer a HEPA.
 Trane’s brand new CleanEffects air cleaner is actually better than a HEPA (commonly used in hospitals everywhere).
 CleanEffects is 99.98% efficient down to .3 microns and delivers 100 times the amount of clean air that a standard 1-inch filter does, not to mention eight times the amount of clean air of a HEPA system.
 The beauty of the Trane Clean Effects air cleaner is there are no filters to replace.
 You simply vacuum the unit out.
 Also, the CleanEffects unit comes with an indicator light that will notify you when it needs to be cleaned.
 You can get more information by going to www.trane.com or call our office at 614-784-9200.